 Students who get a space in a lottery subject will be registered automatically.
 This automatic registration applies only to lottery subjects offered during IAP.

-After January 3, students should submit Online Add/Drop forms to make any further registration changes.
-The instructor's signature is required on the form to add a subject.
+After 5:00 pm on December 31, students should submit Online Add/Drop forms to make any further registration changes.
+The instructor's approval is required to add a subject.
 For IAP only, the advisor's approval is not required to add or drop a subject.

 Alternatively, students may notify the instructor they are adding or dropping the subject so that the instructor can make a notation when they submit grades to the Registrar's Office.

 Students may not drop subjects after submitting the final assignment or examination.

 IAP grades become available on WebSIS in mid-February.
 If a grade you are expecting has not been posted by then, check immediately with the instructor to make sure grades have been submitted.
 IAP grades received after Add Date of the subsequent spring term will not be recorded.
 Students must petition to have such late grades added to their records.

 For subjects like 8.01L and 18.02A that begin in the fall term and extend into IAP, students receive T notations on their internal grade reports at the end of the fall term.
 Neither the fall-term subjects nor the T notations appear on the students' transcripts.
 At the end of IAP, when students complete the subjects, the subjects and their final grades will be added to their internal grade reports and appear on their transcripts.